Zhang Xigang

 Zhang Xigang (张喜刚; born March 1962) is a Chinese bridge engineer who is the chief engineer of China Communications Construction.
-He is a member of the China Highway and Transportion Society (CHTS) and Chinese Civil Engineering Society (CCES).
+He is a member of the China Highway and Transportation Society (CHTS) and Chinese Civil Engineering Society (CCES).

 Biography

 Zhang was born in Xuchang, Henan, in March 1962.
 After the resumption of National College Entrance Examination, he enrolled at Tongji University, where he obtained his bachelor of engineering degree in July 1983.
 He served in various posts in the CCCC Highway Consultants CO., Ltd. before serving as chief engineer of China Communications Construction.

 Contributions

 He was the chief architect of Sutong Yangtze River Bridge.
 He also participated in the design of Hangzhou Bay Bridge, Junshan Yangtze River Bridge, and Runyang Yangtze River Bridge.